 Another advantage of the method is that the EE and the PFE easily can be computed under the risk neutral measure, as well as the real world measure.
-When the EE is used to compute CVA, the calculations should be done under the risk neutral measure, since CVA is a tradable asset and any other measure4 would create opportunities of arbitrage.
-For other applications, such as for computations of KVA (valuation adjustment to account for future capital costs associated to a derivative), the EE should be calculated under the real world measure5.
+When the EE is used to compute CVA, the calculations should be done under the risk neutral measure, since CVA is a tradable asset and any other measure (for fixed numéraire) would create opportunities of arbitrage.
+For other applications, such as for computations of KVA (valuation adjustment to account for future capital costs associated to a derivative), the EE should be calculated under the real world measure.
 The reason for this is that the KVA, among other things, depends on the required CCR capital which is a function of the EE, which in this case, ideally, should be calculated under the real world measure.
-For an explanation of KVA in general, see e.g., [30] and for a discussion about the effect of different measures in KVA computations see [31].
+See e.g., [21] and for a discussion about the effect of different measures in KVA computations see [28].